 The updated Gestures page covers new and updated gestures introduced in Android KitKat: double touch drag and double touch.
 These gestures are used for changing the viewing size of content.

 Notifications have received some notable enhancements in Android 4.1:

 The base notification layout has not changed, so app notifications designed for versions earlier than Jelly Bean still look and work the same.
 Check the updated Notifications page for more details.

 Widgets are an essential aspect of home screen customization, allowing "at-a-glance" views of an app's most important data and functionality right from the user's home screen.
 Android 4.1 introduces improved App Widgets that can automatically resize and load different content based upon a number of factors including:

 You can supply separate landscape and portrait layouts for your widgets, which the system inflates as appropriate when the screen orientation changes.
-The Application Widgets has useful details about widget types, limitations, and design considerations.
+The Application Widgets page has useful details about widget types, limitations, and design considerations.

 One of Android's missions is to organize the world's information and make it universally accessible and useful.
 Our mission applies to all users-including people with disabilities such as visual impairment, color deficiency, hearing loss, and limited dexterity.

 The new Accessibility page provides details on how to design your app to be as accessible as possible by: